Turks in Montenegro

 Turks in Montenegro, also known as Turkish Montenegrins and Montenegrin Turks, (Karadağ Türkleri) are ethnic Turks who form an ethnic minority in Montenegro.

 History

 In 1496 the Ottoman Empire conquered Montenegro which bequeathed a significant Turkish community due to the Ottoman colonisation process.
 However, in the early 20th century, after the Ottomans were defeated in the Balkan Wars, the majority of Turks along with other Muslims living in the region left their homes and migrated to Turkey as muhacirs ("refugees").

 Demographics

-According to the 2011 census, there were 104 Turks living in the country, forming a minority of some 0.02% of the total population.
-However, the former vice president of the Parliament of Montenegro, Suljo Mustafić, has stated that whilst there are only 50 families which still speak the Turkish language, the population of Montenegrins of Turkish origin is significantly higher.
+According to the 2023 census, there are 1.816 Turks living in the country, forming a minority of some 0.29% of the total population.
+According to the same census, the number of citizens of Montenegro who speak Turkish language is 1.823 (0.29%).

-Age-sex structure
+Age–sex structure

 The average age of the Turkish minority is slightly higher than 40 years old.
 The population is overwhelmingly male (>65%), as there are only 36 females (<35%).